IBM Personal Computer: Debut

-The IBM PC debuted on August 12, 1981, after a twelve-month development.
+The IBM PC debuted on August 12, 1981, after development for one year.
 Pricing started at $1,565 for a configuration with 16 KB RAM, Color Graphics Adapter, keyboard, and no disk drives.
 The price was designed to compete with comparable machines in the market.
 For comparison, the Datamaster, announced two weeks earlier as IBM's least expensive computer, cost $10,000.

 IBM's marketing campaign licensed the likeness of Charlie Chaplin's character "The Little Tramp" for a series of advertisements based on Chaplin's movies, played by Billy Scudder.

 The PC was IBM's first attempt to sell a computer through retail channels rather than directly to customers.
-Because it did not have retail experience other than the IBM Product Centers it began opening in 1980, the company partnered with the retail chains ComputerLand and Sears, who provided important knowledge of the marketplace and became the main outlets for the PC.
+Because it did not have retail experience other than the IBM Product Centers it began opening in 1980, the company ensured that software like VisiCalc and EasyWriter was quickly available.
+It partnered with the retail chains ComputerLand and Sears, which provided important knowledge of the marketplace and competed with IBM's own direct sales force.
 More than 190 ComputerLand stores already existed, while Sears was in the process of creating a handful of in-store computer centers for sale of the new product.

 Reception was overwhelmingly positive, with analysts estimating sales volume in the billions of dollars in the first few years after release.
 After release, IBM's PC immediately became the talk of the entire computing industry.
 Dealers were overwhelmed with orders, including customers offering pre-payment for machines with no guaranteed delivery date.
 By the time the machine began shipping, the term "PC" was becoming a household name.